 Mhademo: In 2019, I was invited to my old school (Don Bosco Higher Secondary School, Wokha) to judge an intra-school drawing/painting competition.
 This might sound small but to me this was an achievement in itself, to go back as a judge in the place where I was once a participant.

 Mhademo: For me, I am focused on creating realistic drawings.
-It’s my aim to create portraits of people as real as possible.
+I aim to create portraits of people as real as possible.
 In a way, I draw my inspiration from people.

 Mhademo: I don’t want to be compared to anyone.
 I believe we are all different and so are our God-gifted talents.
 I just love what I do and I want to inspire people through my art and not to be compared with anyone, neither do I want anyone to be intimidated by what I do.